wmcnamara/delegate/README.md

 	//Invoke functions added to the delegate.
 	_delegate();

+	//Your Function Was Invoked!
+	//Your Function 2 Was Invoked!
 }

-/*
-	OUTPUT:
-	Your Function Was Invoked!
-	Your Function 2 Was Invoked!
-*/
 ```